The Patient-Centered Medical Home (PCMH)

 Through the medical home model, practices seek to improve the quality, effectiveness, and efficiency of the care they deliver while responding to each patient’s unique needs and preferences.
-No matter where you fall on the spectrum of PCMH transformation—healthy skepticism, just getting started, in the middle of practice redesign, or implementing advanced concepts—the adoption of PCMH concepts can benefit your practice, your patients, and your bottom line.
+No matter where you fall on the spectrum of PCMH transformation—managing current projects, enhancing basic concepts, or advancing to more complex initiatives—the adoption of PCMH concepts can benefit your practice, your patients, and your bottom line.

 The 2007 Joint Principles of the Patient-Centered Medical Home(3 page PDF)—as developed by the American Academy of Family Physicians, the American College of Physicians, the American Academy of Pediatrics, and the American Osteopathic Association—are as follows:

 - Physician-led practice: Patients have access to a personal physician who leads the care team within a medical practice.